TheLastSultan/InstaCraam/README.md

 [heroku]: https://shootrapp.herokuapp.com

 Shootr is a responsive SPA built with a Ruby on Rails backend and React/Redux frontend.
 Inspired by Instagram, it serves as a platform to allow photographers, professional and amateur, to create a profile, share, and interact with fellow 'Shootrs'.
+This MVP was styled and developed in 12 days so there's still more to come, desired features are listed at the bottom.

 ## Features
 ### User Authentication